About the Beinecke Scholarship

 The Beinecke Scholarship Program provides scholarships for the graduate education of young people with exceptional promise.
 The program seeks to encourage and enable highly motivated students to pursue opportunities available to them and to be courageous in the selection of a graduate course of study in the arts, humanities, and social sciences.
 Applicants must be degree-seeking juniors who plan to enter a research-focused master's or doctoral program in the arts, humanities, or social sciences and must have a documented history of receiving need-based financial aid during their undergraduate years.
 The award includes a $4,000 received immediately prior to entering graduate school and an additional $30,000 received while attending graduate school.
 The Scholarship Program supports graduate education in the Arts, Humanities and Social Sciences.

 Campus Nomination Process

-Overview: Interested William & Mary students should email all application components (including recommendations and transcripts) to the Charles Center inbox email@example.com by the campus deadline.
+Overview: Interested William & Mary students should upload email all application components (including transcripts) to the Charles Center Box folder (saved as: pdf Lastname_Firstname_type of document).
+Letters of reccomendation should be emailed to the Charles Center inbox firstname.lastname@example.org by the campus deadline.
 The application components, as well as the necessary forms, are available on the Beinecke Scholarship website.

 Application Format: Beinecke does not have an application portal.
 All application materials are submitted by the William & Mary Director of National Fellowships.